Bobby Cremins

 Robert Joseph Cremins Jr. (born July 4, 1947) is an American retired college basketball coach.
 He served as a head coach at Appalachian State, Georgia Tech, and the College of Charleston.

 Early years

 Cremins attended All Hallows High School in the Bronx, New York, where he was born to Irish immigrants from County Kerry.
 In 1966, he entered the University of South Carolina (USC) on a basketball scholarship, where he played under coach Frank McGuire.
-While Cremins was there, the South Carolina team won 61 games, with 17 losses, while Cremins was the starting point guard for three years for the Gamecocks.
+The South Carolina team won 61 games, with 17 losses, while Cremins was the starting point guard for three years for the Gamecocks.
 Cremins, known as "Cakes", was also the captain of South Carolina's 1969–70 team which went 25–3 and won USC's first (and only) ACC regular season title.
 He graduated from USC in 1970 with a B.S. degree in marketing, before playing professional basketball for one year in Ecuador.